 Same same, but on a different surface – fake grass (from IKEA).
 You know, in case folks wanted to vacuum their carpeted balcony.

-After a single sweep, Dyson and Bosch had 20% and 5% of the oatmeal left respectively, while the former flipped up some oatmeal in the air.
+After a single sweep, Dyson and Bosch had 20% and 5% of the oatmeal left, respectively, while the former flipped up some oatmeal in the air.

 For both surfaces, the Bosch vacuum cleared the oatmeal completely in two sweeps, while the Dyson took about four to five sweeps in multiple directions to get the carpet or grass oat-free.

 Verdict: Bosch wins.
-Although granted, it might not be an apple-to-apple comparison as I was comparing with Dyson’s lightweight model.
+Although granted, it might not be an apple-to-apple comparison as I was comparing it with Dyson’s lightweight model.

 A vacuum might be powerful, but if it is clunky to use, it’d be left in a corner to gather dust.
-So to test the usability of both, we concocted a few agility challenges.
+So, to test the usability of both, we concocted a few agility challenges.

 Test 1: Tight corners

-A spoon of oatmeal was scattered at a corner of the house.
+A spoon of oatmeal was scattered in a corner of the house.
 I then ran each vacuum up against the edge of the wall to score how easy it was to clean it up.

 Score: Dyson 1, Bosch 0